 Urea cycle disorders (UCDs) are a group of diseases.
-They make it hard for your child’s body to remove waste products as he digests proteins.
+They make it hard for your child’s body to remove waste products as they digests proteins.
 They are inherited diseases -- you pass them down to your child.

 In most cases, you can manage them with diet and medications.